openworm/openworm_docs/resources.rst

 Sibernetic
 ----------

-is the code base that currently implements the crawling model.
+Sibernetic is the code base that currently implements the crawling model.
 Sibernetic is a C++ / Python code base by Palyanov, Khayrulin and Vella that has been created expressly for the purpose of doing research and building the model quickly.